Word Meanings - RESTAURATEUR - Book Publishers vocabulary database

 1. A house established for the convenience of the post, where relays of horses can be obtained.
 2. A house for distributing the malls; a post office. - FEATHERNESS

-The state or condition of being feathery. - WEATHER STATION
+The state or condition of being feathery. - HENHOUSE

 A station for taking meteorological observations, making weather forecasts, or disseminating such information.
-Such stations are of the first order when they make observations of all the important elements either hourly or by self-registering - HENHOUSE
+Such stations are of the first order when they make observations of all the important elements either hourly or by self-registering - WEATHERBOARDING

 The covering or siding of a building, formed of boards lapping over one another, to exclude rain, snow, etc. Boards adapted or intended for such use. - DEATHLY